JohnJ-Led/BatonRouge_Fishtech_Assessment/README.md

 The application that takes this information needs more validation checks/required fields/autofill...

 **First Determine columns to keep/remove for cleaning.**
-* Zone, Subzone, Nearest Street, Long, Lat, GEO
+* Remove Zone, Subzone, Nearest Street, Long, Lat, GEO
   * For purpose of assessment these columns will either take to long to fill in missing data or make proper use of.
-  * EX: Heat Map Sectioned into Zones useing the GEO locations of Incidents.
+  * EX: Heat Map Sectioned into Zones using the GEO locations of Incidents.
 * Keep Incident number,	crash date,	street address,	city,	state,	zip code,	district,	total vehicles,	road class,	hit and run,	train,	fatality,	injury,	pedestrian,	intersection,	manner of collision,	roadway surface,	roadway condition,	roadway design,	alignment,	primary factor,	secondary factor,	weather,	location type,	roadway relation,	access control,	lighting

 **Cleaning**